OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery: Experiments

 \subsection{Ablations}

 We conduct ablation studies along two dimensions: thinking depth and memory compression.
 All ablations are performed under fixed computational budgets to ensure fair comparison.

 \paragraph{Ablation on Thinking Depth.} We investigate the classical exploration–exploitation trade-off by varying the depth and per-node experimentation budget of the research tree.
 Under a fixed total computational budget, deeper investigation of specific regions necessarily reduces overall coverage of the search space.
 We compare three configurations: ``deep exploration'' mode with increased maximum tree depth and per-node experiment limit; ``fast exploration'' mode with reduced depth and limited refinement iterations; and ``standard'' mode with intermediate parameters (default setting).
 As shown in Figure~\ref{fig:ablation_thinking_depth}, both ``deep exploration'' and ``fast exploration'' underperform the standard configuration.
 Excessively deep search limits diversity and increases the risk of over-investing in suboptimal regions, while overly shallow search sacrifices refinement quality.
-The standard configuration achieves a better balance between global coverage and local optimization, highlighting the importance of calibrated thinking depth.